 It remains to be explored whether the same exercise resistance might occur after a single day of sitting.
 Another avenue would be to look at how much activity it would take to mitigate this metabolic stagnation if your job requires you to sit all day long.

 Plenty of things left to dive into here, but two things that emerge out of the clutter, clear as crystal:

-1. The more you sit, the less you’ll gain from a given amount of exercise.
+1. The more you sit, the less you’ll gain from a given amount of exercise, thanks to exercise resistance.